grange85/ahfow-www/_posts/2015/2015-09-15-happy-birthday-naomi-yang-2015.md

 As well as her silent film Fortune Naomi has also made a bunch of lovely promo videos for other folk - here are a few of them:

-Mary Lattimore & Jeff Zeigler - The White Balloon
+Mary Lattimore and Jeff Zeigler - The White Balloon
 <iframe width="560" height="315" src="https://www.youtube.com/embed/8hkN_GZxaPA" frameborder="0" allowfullscreen></iframe>

 Future Bible Heroes - Living, Loving, Partygoing